Once taken as fact, these whitetail myths are now standing between you and deer hunting truth

 Many hunters think that the biggest buck in the area breeds all the does.
 But the science says that isn't so.
 As revealed by Kip Adams in a recent NDA report, dominant bucks don’t do all the breeding.

 “Biologists used to think large mature bucks dominated the breeding in deer herds similar to the way bull elk do,” Adams said.
 “The idea was the largest individuals successfully defended all receptive does (does that are in estrous and ready to breed) from other would-be suitors.
 This idea seemed plausible, and it wasn’t until the advent of genetic testing that paternity assessments could be done.
 Research during the past few years has revealed a much different picture of what actually happens in the whitetail’s breeding world.”

-Adams also stated that recent research — conducted by Dr. Randy DeYoung — shows that in areas with good age structures, bucks aged 3½ years old and older sired between 70 and 85 percent of the fawns.
+Adams also stated that recent research — conducted by Dr. Randy DeYoung — shows that in areas with good age structures, bucks 3½ years old and older sired between 70 and 85 percent of the fawns.
 That means 25 to 30 percent of fawns were sired by young bucks in areas with plenty of mature bucks.
-Imagine how that number would increase where older bucks are far less common.
+Imagine how that number would increase where older bucks are less common.

-Photo credit: Tom Reichner
+Image by Tom Reichner